1990 Soviet Lower Second League, Zone 1

 1990 Football Championship of Ukrainian SSR was the 60th season of association football competition of the Ukrainian SSR, which at the time was a part of the Soviet Lower Second League.
 The Soviet Second League was split this season and all national (republican) competitions were placed at the lower league (4th division), while the upper league (3rd division) was transformed into a buffer league.
-The 1990 Football Championship of Ukrainian SSR was won for the first time by FC Torpedo Zaporizhia.
+The 1990 Football Championship of Ukrainian SSR was won for the first time by FC Torpedo Zaporizhzhia.